Philip Hacking: Early life and career

-Personal life
+Personal life and death

-Hacking is a keen supporter of Sheffield Wednesday football club.
+Hacking was a keen supporter of Sheffield Wednesday football club.
 He was present at the disaster in the Hillsborough soccer stadium in April 1989 in which 96 spectators were crushed to death.
-He is also a follower of English cricket, and in earlier years played cricket at "various unambitious levels".
+He was also a follower of English cricket, and in earlier years played cricket at "various unambitious levels".

 He married his wife Margaret in 1955 at the Church of the Saviour, Blackburn.
 They have two children, five grandchildren and six great grandchildren.
 Their son, Stuart, is also an Anglican minister as well as being school chaplain at Immanuel Community College, Bradford.
 Their home is in Fulwood, a suburb of Sheffield.

+Hacking died on 3 December 2024, at the age of 93.